CPNP-PC Recert FAQs

 CPNP Verification

 Yes.
 The State Board of Nursing receives verification of certification in your name as printed on your wallet ID card.
-If either your PNCB record or licensure is not listed as your legal name, please update this information with the appropriate party.
+The name on your certification must be your legal name.
+If not, log in to Applications/Forms to complete our Name Change Application and upload required supporting documents.

 Dually Certified: CPNP-PC & CPNP-AC